taehoryu/arepo-tutorial/docs/_sources/Session4.rst.txt

 To run ``AREPO`` simulations for a physics problem that you want to study, you need to have several files in your stage directory where you run the simulations.

 - Initial condition file (``*.hdf5``): This file describes the initial state of the system, e.g., position, velocity, density, internal energy of each cell describing the system.
 - Parameter file (``param.txt``): This file contains a list of parameters needed to simulate the system and their values.
 - Configuration file (``Config.sh``): This file contains a list of configuration commands.
-- Additional files: these include files specific to the problem, such as a file containing a pre-tabulated table for Helmholtz equation of state.
+- Additional files: These include files specific to the problem, such as a file containing a pre-tabulated table for Helmholtz equation of state.

 ``Config.sh`` is the only file you need when compiling the code.
 To run the code, you need the initial condition file, parameter file, and additional files (if necessary).
 From now on, all the files (``*.hdf5``, ``param.txt``, ``Config.sh``) will be collectively denoted as ''initial setup files``.